ariyan2519/Web-Dev-Practice/README.md

-# Web-Dev-Practice
+# Web-Dev-HTML
-A collection of my daily HTML practice.
-Gradually adding CSS, JavaScript, and more as I learn.
+A collection of my HTML practice.